jirawatee/jirawatee/README.md

 My passion is to help developers learn and adopt new mobile development methodologies and frameworks like Firebase.

-While I am not developing, I like to spend time with my wife and child.
+While I am not developing, I like to spend time with my wife and children.

 ## My badge
 [![gde](https://img.shields.io/badge/-Developers%20Experts-4285f4?style=for-the-badge&logo=google&logoColor=white&labelColor=484a52)][gde]